QianfengClarkShen/easy_fifo/README.md

 # low_latency_axis_fifo
-Just as the title showed, a zero latency axi4-stream fifo.
+Just as the title showed, a low latency axi4-stream fifo.